Peeyush-04/Networking/README.md

 ## 🔍 Project Overview

 The objective of this project is to design and implement a robust and scalable network for a university campus using Cisco Packet Tracer.
-This network integrates multiple academic and administrative buildings, allowing for efficient data sharing, resource access, dynamic routing, and deployment of essential services like DNS, DHCP, FTP, and Mail serves.
+This network integrates multiple academic and administrative buildings, allowing for efficient data sharing, resource access, dynamic routing, and deployment of essential services like DNS, DHCP, FTP, and Mail serves.

 ---

 ## 🗺️ Network Topoloy

-The campus comprises several buildings, each employing distinct network topologes:
+The campus comprises several buildings, each employing distinct network topologes:

 | Building                          | Topology Used | Devices Used                          |
 |-----------------------------------|---------------|----------------------------------------|